NHPOrr/NHPOrr.github.io/index.md

 - [Code](Code.md)

 ## About Me
 I am a researcher working on problems of soft condensed matter who is (most) interested by colloids and polymer networks.
-My favourate techniques include microscopy and scattering.
+My favourate techniques include microscopy and scattering and writing bespoke analysis code.
 Currently, I am looking for positions anywhere in the world!

 Check out my instagram below for some beautiful symmetric things I have found in the wild.